tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_1.md

 The arena hushed.

-“The first match,” Marge declared, “is Goo-Goo Günter versus Max!”
+“The first match,” Marge declared, “is Günter versus Max!”
 She beckoned me forward.

 “That's not his name,” the giantess corrected.

 “I know, but it's hard to pronounce that weird name you gave him,” Marge answered with a shrug.

 (I will also refer to him as Günter.)